-Public schools that face greater competitive pressure-more expansive private school choice programs-may be systematically different than public schools that face lesser competitive pressures-more limited private school choice programs.
+Public schools that face greater competitive pressure-more expansive private school choice programs-may be systematically different than public schools that face lesser competitive pressures more limited private school choice programs.
 Researchers who conducted these studies use statistical techniques to address that concern.

 Total Number of Studies Any No Any

 Positive Visible Negative

 Effect Effect Effect

-27 25 1 1
+28 25 1 2

-- 92 percent of reviewed studies find private school choice programs tend to induce public schools to improve.
-Moreover, the research suggests that these positive effects are stronger when there is a greater degree of choice for families and, thus, competition among schools. - The more private schools in an area and students a school choice program makes eligible, the more local public schools tend to improve their reading, English and math proficiency scores. - In 2020, the National Bureau of Economic Research published a study examining the effect of student eligibility expansion of the Florida Tax Credit (FTC) Scholarship Program on students who remained in public schools.
+- 89 percent of reviewed studies find private school choice programs tend to induce public schools to improve.
+Moreover, the research suggests that these positive effects are stronger when there is a greater degree of choice for families and, thus, competition among schools. - The more private schools in an area and students a school choice program makes eligible, the more local public schools tend to improve their reading, English and math proficiency scores. - A 2021 study by David Figlio, Cassandra Hart, and Krzysztof Karbownik examines the effect of student eligibility expansion of the Florida Tax Credit (FTC) Scholarship Program on students who remained in public schools.
 The program, one of the oldest and largest in the United States, improved math and reading test scores and also reduced rates of absenteeism and school suspensions for students remaining in public schools.